 Step 7: Register Social Media Accounts

-No modern food truck marketing campaign is complete without registering social media accounts on the biggest platforms.
+No food truck marketing campaign is complete without registering social media accounts on the biggest platforms.
 Many food trucks have gained popularity as a result of posting their food online.
 If you operate a food truck, you should never had a shortage of social media content as you make delicious meals, traveling to different events, and documenting your adventure.

 In addition to reaching new customers, social media allows you to provide updates on your location and hours of operation.
 Both are essential to ensure your customers know where to find you.
 Here are the most common social media accounts for food trucks.